Frequently Asked Questions

 What are your hours of Operation?

-We are generally open Monday through Friday from 8:00 am to 7:00 pm.
-We understand that some families need more flexible timing, and we are open to working with families to find another time if there is a therapist.
+We are generally open Monday through Friday from 9:00 am to 7:00 pm.
+We understand that some families need more flexible scheduling and we are open to working with families to find another time if there is a therapist available.

 What is your cancellation policy?

 We have a 24-hour cancellation policy.
 If you need to cancel your appointment, please call our cancellation line: (734) 369-6002.
 Please note that there is a $30 cancellation fee for no shows or last minute cancellations that are not deemed an emergency (emergencies include but are not limited to illness or death in the family).
 Please see our cancellation policy for more information.

 What insurance do you accept?

 We are in-network with Blue Cross Blue Shield and Blue Care Network.
 We are a Network 2 provider with BCN U-M Premier Care, meaning you may be subject to a different deductible/coinsurance than with a Network 1 provider.

 I don't have BCBS or BCN.
 Can i still come to A2 Therapy WOrks?